-Hailing from the jewel in England's crown that is Stoke-on-Trent, I received a bachelor's degree from Queen Mary University London in Molecular Biology and a PhD from Imperial College London in Plant Science.
-I'm currently an Ad Astra Fellow and Assistant Professor within the School of Biological and Environmental Sciences at University College Dublin (UCD).
+Originally from Stoke-on-Trent, I received a bachelor's degree in Molecular Biology from Queen Mary University of London and a PhD in Plant Science from Imperial College London.
+I am currently an Ad Astra Fellow and Assistant Professor in the

-My lab uses multiomic approaches to reveal cross-kingdom interactions between diverse organisms, including: plants species, fungi, arthropods, human (GIT, skin, vagina, breast milk, diverse cancer environments), mouse, and bacteria (biofilm formation, intra/extracellular biotrophic, pathogenic).
-In addition to more controlled environments, the lab explores metaomic complexity in the real world, such as aquatic (sea water and municipal wastewater), soil (organic and inorganic anthropogenic contamination), urban, built and space (ISS) environments.
+My lab uses multiomic approaches to reveal cross-kingdom interactions between diverse organisms, including: plant species, fungi, arthropods, mammals (GIT, skin, vagina, breast milk, diverse cancer environments), and bacteria (biofilm formation, intra/extracellular biotrophic, pathogenic).

 LAB TEAM